Open finance: European Union (EU) and the United Kingdom

 The European Union (EU) and the United Kingdom (UK) have emerged as pioneers in the development and implementation of open banking and open finance frameworks.
 Although the UK is no longer a member of the EU, both jurisdictions share a common origin in their approach to open finance, stemming from their initial adoption of the General Data Protection Regulation (GDPR) and the revised Payment Services Directive (PSD2).
 These foundational regulations established a framework for data privacy, consumer control, and secure data sharing practices within the banking sector.

 In the EU, ongoing efforts aim to establish a comprehensive regulatory framework for open finance that extends beyond banking to encompass a wider range of financial services, including insurance, investments, and pensions.
-This framework seeks to ensure secure and consensual data sharing practices, mirroring the core principles of open banking: protecting consumer data privacy, fostering innovation, promoting competition, and enhancing transparency.
+This framework seeks to ensure secure and consensual data sharing practices, mirroring the core principles of open banking of protecting consumer data privacy, fostering innovation, promoting competition, and enhancing transparency.
 The European Commission's proposed Financial Data Access (FIDA) regulation, published in June 2023, outlines rules for accessing, sharing, and using customer data in financial services.
 FIDA seeks to give customers greater control over their data while fostering innovation and competition within the financial sector.
-The European Parliament broadly supports the proposal but has suggested modifications to strengthen customer trust, promote innovation, and enhance data protection.
+The European Parliament broadly supports the proposal, but has suggested modifications to strengthen customer trust, promote innovation, and enhance data protection.
 Further revisions to the Payment Services Directive (PSD3) are also in progress to improve and expand upon the existing open banking framework.